 Host a Scholar

-SFU faculties can host a scholar at risk in their faculty for up to one year.
+SFU Faculties can host a scholar at risk in their Faculty for up to one year.
 SFU International will provide administrative and logistical support, and work with faculty to provide the necessary personal and academic supports for the scholar.
-If you have a scholar to recommend to the program, scholars can apply through the Scholars at Risk program and request SFU as their university of choice.
+If faculty have a scholar to recommend to the program, scholars can apply through the Scholars at Risk program and request SFU as their university of choice.

 Host a Seminar

 SFU Faculties can organize student advocacy seminars, which provide students with the opportunity to develop human rights research and advocacy skills through direct engagement on behalf of threatened members of the global higher education community.
 Arranged and supervised by your Faculty in partnership with Scholars at Risk, each seminar takes on the case of one or more scholars facing unjust restrictions, prosecution or imprisonment.
 For more information or resources, please visit the SAR Student Advocacy Seminar page.

 The Vivian G. Prins Scholars at Risk Speaker Series is an opportunity for faculty to bring one or more diverse, interesting and courageous scholars to campus to share their powerful stories.
 Through these events, the SFU community will learn about threats to academic freedom and attacks on scholars, as well as the scholar’s own academic work and experiences.
 For more information, please visit the SAR Speaker Series Resource page.

 A presentation by Jeff Derksen and Shaheen Nanji at SAR Summit on North American Higher Education Internationalization and the Role of Visiting Scholars.

 SAR Canada Steering Committee in the Globe and Mail, "Scholars are at risk all around the world – and Canada needs to lead."